sjshank/MovieFinder-Angular2/README.md

-# MovieViewer-Angular2
+# MovieFinder-Angular2

-Movie Viewer is web based sample application developed in Angular 2 where user can list and view movies.
+Movie Finder is web based sample application developed in Angular 2 where user can list and view movies.

 1) Open a command prompt in the project's root directory